History's Mysteries K-5 Curriculum

 The kids loved this!
 They were very interested in the slideshow the entire time.
 The narration made it seem like a movie.
 They asked a lot of thoughtful questions and had lots of good discussions.
 I liked that we had the flexibility to make it last as long or as short as they could handle. - First Grade Teacher

-There are 6 History's Mysteries units, one per grade level, each fully addressing a topic in the new standards for that grade.
+There are History's Mysteries units for each grade level, with more on the way, each fully addressing a topic in the Massachusetts standards for that grade.

 - Kindergarten: What is the difference between now and then?

-- Grade 1: How do communities make decisions?
+- Grade 1: Unit 1: How do communities make decisions?
+Unit 2: What makes a good leader?

 - Grade 2: Why do people move?